 This is the reality most information security professionals face.
 The cloud computing revolution is upon us.
 It is impossible to ignore the talk everywhere about potential uses and cost savings for this new style of computing.
 This new computing model also forces a shift in thinking about information security and privacy, as well as compliance.
 The policies and procedures that information security used in a client-server computing model need to be reviewed and overhauled.
 This is a new frontier for computing that comes with a new set of risks and organizations need to be prepared.

 The HIPAA security rule went into effect in 2005 with the purpose of safeguarding patient privacy through the use of technology, procedures and policies.
-It can complicate the adoption of cloud computing in health care but it is not impossible to adopt cloud solutions while remaining compliant with HIPAA.
+It can complicate the adoption of cloud computing in healthcare but it is not impossible to adopt cloud solutions while remaining compliant with HIPAA.
 Cloud computing services must be considered just as any other outsourcing agreement.
 The key to a successful and compliant implementation of a cloud computing solution begins with a detailed due diligence procedure and risk assessment.
 This focus on risk assessment and management is the most important factor to consider when evaluating any solution in regards to HIPAA compliance.

 The due diligence assessment is critical in determining the risks and mitigation strategies that the cloud computing provider has put in place.
 This is very important with HIPAA compliance as it contains very strict requirements for the encryption of personal health information.
 Any exposure of unsecured information requires a breach notification to the patient.
 Your company will be listed on the U.S. Department of Health & Human Services website if there are 500 or more patients involved and possibly face civil charges of up to $1.5 million.
 Your state's attorney general also has the right to investigate and enforce HIPAA for these violations if the fine is not enough of a deterrent.

 Writing the due diligence requirements for auditing potential cloud service providers can seem daunting.
-It may not be necessary to reinvent these requirements as a number of them can be satisfied by reviewing a SAS 70 from the cloud provider.
+It may not be necessary to reinvent these requirements as a number of them can be satisfied by reviewing an SAS 70 from the cloud provider.
 A Statement on Auditing Standards No. 70 or SAS 70 is an auditing statement issued by the American Institute of Certified Public Accountants (AICPA) for auditors to review the controls of a third-party service such as a cloud provider.
-This statement provides an audited, comprehensive list of all of the controls in place at the organization and their impact to financial reporting.
+This statement provides an audited, comprehensive list of all of the controls in place at the organization and their impact on financial reporting.
 There are two types of SAS 70: A Type I report includes the auditor's opinion of the design of the controls while a Type II also includes the auditor's opinion of the operating condition of those controls.
 The SAS 70 Type II report can provide a solid foundation for any cloud service due diligence process.

 HIPAA requires that any third party that needs access to an organization's health care information must sign a business associate agreement.
 This applies to cloud computing vendors as well.
 These agreements are simple in scope and should not be the only contractual information security language exchanged between the health care customer and the cloud computing vendor.
 However, this agreement serves a very important function.
 The business associate agreement now requires the cloud computing vendor to comply with HIPAA just as any other health care provider.
 This change was rolled out in the HITECH Act as part of the retooling of HIPAA that occurred with the 2009 American Recovery and Reinvestment Act.
 This relatively new development allows for a prospective customer to evaluate a cloud service offering using HIPAA regulations as the standard.